sanjeevsubedi/sanzeev.com.np/content/blog/2022-12-28/resilient-angular-component-tests.md

 });
 ```

-Furthermore, we can also combine both **data-testid** and **getSelectorByText** approach together.
+Furthermore, we can also combine both `data-testid` and `getSelectorByText` approach together.

 ## Why is text content better than id, class and element selectors?

--   The main reason is that _text content_ does not change that often compared to selectors.
+-   The main reason is that **text content** does not change that often compared to selectors.
 Once we setup the mock data for tests, it doesn't change frequently.
 Don't you agree with me? 😄
--   Tests using _text content_ won't break with the change in class, id and element selectors.
-For example, in the below component, class name for button can change from _primary-button_ to _secondary-button_ due to the change in requirements (UI).
-If the class name is referenced in test, it will **fail** because a button with _primary-button_ class does not exist anymore.
+-   Tests using **text content** won't break with the change in class, id and element selectors.
+For example, in the below component, class name for button can change from `primary-button` to `secondary-button` due to the change in requirements (UI).
+If the class name is referenced in test, it will **fail** because a button with `primary-button` class does not exist anymore.

-_component before ‘class’ change_
+**component before `class` change**

 ```ts
 @Component({